nicholaswmin/fsm/README.md

 // state: opened
 ```

+Excellent.
+State changed from `closed` to `opened`.

-If the `current state` does not list the transition as allowed,
+However, if the `current state` does not list the transition as allowed,
-no `transition` takes place so the `state` stays the same:
+no `transition` takes place therefore the `state` stays the same:

 ```js
 const turnstile = fsm({